jrpereirajr/iris-fhir-analytics/doc/fhir-react.md

 The [fhir-react](https://github.com/1uphealth/fhir-react#readme) project is a React UI framework based on Google Material Design, which [covers almost all FHIR resources](https://github.com/1uphealth/fhir-react#available-resources) for versions DSTU2, STU3 and R4.

 It design it's really friendly - there's just one component!
 As FHIR resource types are standards, the framework resolves internally what rendering class must be used.

+I used the same idea applied for charts [here](https://github.com/jrpereirajr/iris-fhir-analytics/blob/master/doc/fhir-chart-react.md).

 To display your FHIR resource just write this component: